moiseshorta/stylegan2/README.md

                                   Algorithm used to compute spectral density.
                                   [required]

-  -s, --seeds TEXT                Comma-separated list of network input seeds.
+  -s, --seeds TEXT                Comma-separated list or dash-separated range
+                                  of network input seeds.
 These seeds are mapped onto frequency "bins" for audio.
 The first seed is mapped onto the lowest frequency bin and the last onto the highest.
-Generally, the more seeds you
-                                  specify, the more detailed your
+                                  Generally, the more seeds you specify, the more detailed your visualisation.
+Unless
-                                  visualisation.
-Unless you're working with
+                                  you're working with exceptionally high-
-                                  exceptionally high-frequency audio, you're
-                                  mainly going to see images based on first few seeds.
+                                  frequency audio, you're mainly going to see images based on first few seeds.

   --truncation-psi FLOAT          Psi value used for StyleGAN's truncation
                                   trick.
 Lower values result in images closer